splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 Upgrade to each new version of the Splunk Distribution of OpenTelemetry Java after it's released.
 To find out about new releases, watch the GitHub repository at :new-page:`https://github.com/signalfx/splunk-otel-java/releases <https://github.com/signalfx/splunk-otel-java/releases>`

-.. note:: See the [versioning document](https://github.com/signalfx/splunk-otel-java/blob/main/VERSIONING.md) to learn more about version numbers.
+.. note:: See the :new-page:`versioning document <https://github.com/signalfx/splunk-otel-java/blob/main/VERSIONING.md>` in GitHub to learn more about version numbers.
 Major versions contain a large number of changes, which might result in increased risk to your production environment.
 Minor version changes indicate common releases, which contain a modest number of changes Patch releases are infrequent and contain specific fixes or enhancements.

 Best practices for upgrades
 -------------------------------------